defisym/OpenFusionExamples/Extensions/FindTheWay/ToInstall/Files/Help/FindTheWay/FindTheWay.md

     - *need to update unit before using*
   - Zoc At Area
     - *check if zoc at calculated area*
-  - Zoc At Object
-    - *check if zoc and the given object has the same gird coord*

   - On Create Object Zoc